jak0bee/RummikubProject/README.md

 ## How to run
-Make sure Python is set up and Python prerequisites are installed properly
+Make sure Python is set up and Python prerequisites are installed properly.

 ### JAR file
 Download the jar file and launch it you will be trowed in a game selection menu where you can play against other people